ControlAudio: Tackling Text-Guided, Timing-Indicated and Intelligible Audio Generation via Progressive Diffusion Modeling: Experiments

 \textbf{Evaluation Datasets.} To objectively evaluate our method, we utilize several established datasets, each targeting a specific capability.
 For timing-controllable generation, we use the publicly available test split from AudioCondition~\cite{guo2024audio}, whose fine-grained temporal annotations are ideal for this task.
 For intelligible speech generation, we use the AC-Filtered~\cite{lee2024voiceldm} dataset.
+To ensure comparability with prior methods, we rewrite the prompts accordingly, with examples provided in Appendix~\ref{sec:plan-ac}.
 For evaluating general TTA performance, we report results on the AudioCaps test set~\cite{kim2019audiocaps}.
 In addition, we include the LibriTTS-R and LibriSpeech~\cite{panayotov2015librispeech} \textit{test-clean} splits for specific ablation studies.

 \textbf{Evaluation Metrics.} We conduct a comprehensive evaluation covering three key aspects: temporal control, audio quality, and speech intelligibility.
-For temporal control, we follow prior work~\cite{guo2024audio,wang2025audiocomposer} and report two metrics computed by a sound event detection (SED) system~\cite{mesaros2016metrics}: the event-based measures (Eb) and the clip-level macro F1 score (At).
+For temporal control, we follow prior work~\cite{guo2024audio,wang2025audiocomposer} and report two metrics computed by a sound event detection (SED) system~\cite{mesaros2016metrics}: event-based measures (Eb) and clip-level macro F1 score (At).
 For audio quality, we employ a suite of standard metrics, including Fréchet Audio Distance (FAD), Kullback–Leibler (KL) divergence, Fréchet Distance (FD), Inception Score (IS)~\cite{liu2023audioldm} and CLAP~\cite{wu2023large}.
 For speech intelligibility, we conduct both objective and subjective tests.
 Objectively, we measure the Word Error Rate (WER) by transcribing generated speech with the Whisper \textit{Large-v3} model~\cite{radford2023robust}.
 Subjectively, we conduct Mean Opinion Score (MOS) tests where 20 participants rate three aspects on a five-point scale: Speech Intelligibility, Overall Quality (OVL), and Relevance to the prompt (REL).
 Further details are provided in the Appendix~\ref{sec:eval}.